maniospas/Blombly/docs/basics/structs.md

 ## Returning from new

-Return statements from within `new {...}` statements may change the retrieved value to something other than the struct being created.
+Return statements from within `new {...}` may change the retrieved value to something other than the struct being created.
 For example, the following snippet is a valid (though not efficient in terms of asymptotic complexity) method for recursively computing a term of the Fibonacci sequence.
-BlomblyVM always schedules `new` for direct execution, that is, without spawning a separate thread.
+Blombly always schedules `new` for direct execution, that is, without spawning a separate thread.

 ```java
 final fib = {